statsmaths/stat209-s19/_notes/class04.md

 ### Learning Objectives

 - Organize tabular data using the **unit of observation**.
-- Understand the terms **variable**, *observation**, and **unit of observation** as they pertain to tabular data sets.
+- Understand the terms **variable**, **observations**, and **unit of observation** as they pertain to tabular data sets.
 - Follow general naming conventions when constructing variable names.
-- Produce a tabular dataset and save as a comma separated values (CSV) file.
+- Produce a tabular dataset and save as a comma separated values (CSV) or Excel file.
 Memorize code for reading the data into R.

 ### Collecting and organizing 2x2 contingency experimental data